MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 This field can be set with bit 0 of the VTL return input.
 If it is set to 0, the registers are restored from the HV_VP_VTL_CONTROL structure.
 If this bit is set to 1, the registers are not restored (a fast return).

-## Hypercall Page Assist
+## Hypercall Page Assist (x64 Only)

-The hypervisor provides mechanisms to assist with VTL calls and returns via the [hypercall page](hypercall-interface.md#establishing-the-hypercall-interface-x86x64).
+On x64 platforms, the hypervisor provides mechanisms to assist with VTL calls and returns via the [hypercall page](hypercall-interface.md#establishing-the-hypercall-interface).
 This page abstracts the specific code sequence required to switch VTLs.

 The code sequences to execute VTL calls and returns may be accessed by executing specific instructions in the hypercall page.
 The call/return chunks are located at an offset in the hypercall page determined by the HvRegisterVsmCodePageOffsets virtual register.
 This is a read-only and partition-wide register, with a separate instance per-VTL.